Astro Meteorology at Starsite.org.uk

 Manilius gives a wonderful insight into house systems, and the system of ‘lots’’ as well as demonstrating that Persian astrology was in vogue and employed by many in the western world, probably due to the influence of Arab scholars who often travelled India gleaning perhaps much of India's weather lore and astrological practises.
 The system of lots can be seen in some branches of Indian astrology also.

 By now the ''scientists'' of the day were in much demand by many leaders intent on dominating the world and extending their empires.
 How did these rulers make use of astrology?
 Nabu-rimanni (Naburianus) was the chief astrologer of Darius, the famous Persian ruler, and he studied lunar eclipses calculating them more accurately than Ptolemy and Copernicus.
 His work was used for many centuries by observers such Seleucid and Parthian rulers of Persia.
 His picture of Heavens was borrowed by the Greeks and eventually reached the famous Greek scientist Democritus.
 It was Naburianus who granted Darius the boon of being able to darken the skies in order to subdue his enemies before a battle, by being told about the time of the next eclipse of the sun which would darken the air.
 Darius warned the enemy to submit as he was so powerful he could darken the sky, which he did when the eclipse of the sun was full.
-So even in ancient times rulers used astrology to spin a line, as today we see the FBI and other governments use astrology to fight wars and assassinate perceived enemies.
+So even in ancient times rulers used astrology to spin a line, as today we see the FBI and other secret services and governments use astrology to fight wars and assassinate perceived enemies.
 Don't believe me?
 Odd how Bin Laden was killed on the exact day of Jupiter conjunct with Mars in Aries 2011, on the 11th May when I predicted in my UK weather forecast for spring, published in February, that terrorism would hit the headlines on that day.
 But then the US has many a link with astrology and many books have been written about these, including the fact that Franklin produced alamanacs, a facsimile of which I have.
 A former FBI agent now produces some astrological forecasts on a website, and would you believe there is even a document freely available on the net that talks of the military examining ways of using weather in war?
 The British military also were looking at this during WW1 and there is still an investigation about cloud research conducted with the Royal Air Force in Cornwall.
 In the US a manual entitled ''Weather as a Force Multiplier:Owning the Weather in 2025,'' shows a race to control the weather as it is a 'Research Paper Presented To Air Force 2025' by seven members of the military in August 1996, since when we have seen cloud seeding undertaken more frequently.
 Not for the first time are powers trying to control the world using the findings of scientists of all ages.